 - November – Fortria Chase Day and the Winter Ladies Day.
 Popular races that unfold at these events include the Fortria Chase, the For Auction Novice Hurdle (the only Grade One event at the track), the Monksfield Novice Hurdle and the Lismullen Hurdle.

-- December – Two National Hunt meets, compromising a Christmas Party Race Day and Christmas Sponsors Race Day.
-The Tara Hurdle and Navan Novice Hurdle are hallmarks of these events.
+- December – two National Hunt meets, compromising a Christmas Party Race Day and Christmas Sponsors Race Day.
+The Tara Hurdle and Navan Novice Hurdle (Grade 2) are hallmarks of these events.

 As you’ll see from the above, most of the famous and celebrated events at Navan unfold during winter season.
 While the racecourse offers a fun day out all year around, it’s this period that really see it come it into its own.

 It’s always best to check in advance if race meets are taking place, especially if travelling from afar.
 Fixture lists are always subject to change based on unforeseen external circumstances.
 Also be aware that Navan almost exclusively hosts fixtures at the weekend during daylight hours.

 The national hunt racing track is left handed and oval in shape.
 It is a mile and a half around with a home straight of three and a half furlongs – this is uphill and quite testing.
 There is a straight course of just under six furlongs that joins the main track on the entrance to the straight.

 The jumps track is similar to the flat one in that it is left handed with a circuit of a mile and a half.
 It is generally galloping in nature with a stiff climb to the line, again the home straight is approx three and a half furlongs.
 There are nine fences a circuit.

 The official correspondence address of Navan Racecourse is: